Quantum-Software-Development/.github/profile/README.md

 ####  ➢ [Click Here]() to access **GeoGebra**, a dynamic mathematical platform with tools for **data analysis, statistics, algebra, and interactive graphics**, essential for **Data Science and AI**.
 It allows users to **import data, generate visualizations (histograms), calculate statistics, perform regressions, and explore relationships between variables**, aiding in the creation of **predictive models**.
 It integrates **spreadsheets and algebraic tools**, serving as a versatile platform for quantitative analysis.

+**PHPSimplex**: online tool that solves linear programming problems using the simplex method, two-phase method, and graphical method, generating graphs and solutions automatically.

 <br><br>